jackfranklin/jackfranklindotcodotuk/projects.md

 ---

 ###Beginning jQuery
-My first physical book, [Beginning jQuery](http://www.apress.com/9781430249320) is about to be published.
+My first physical book, [Beginning jQuery](http://www.apress.com/9781430249320) was published in February 2013.
 I was approached to write the book in June 2012, and seven months later it's about to be released.
 The book aims to guide a JavaScript and jQuery novice through to a level at which they are comfortable in writing their own plugins.

 ###The JavaScript Playground
 I run the popular [JavaScript Playground](http://javascriptplayground.com), which received over 250,000 page views in its first 9 months of existance.
 On it I cover a range of JavaScript and jQuery subjects with short, concise tutorials.